The subject of organic and biodynamic winemaking continues to resonate with a growing segment of the wine-drinking community.

 The Back to Basics wine is made like a red wine using riesling, semillon, white frontignac and pinot blanc (these grapes may vary from vintage to vintage), with prolonged whole-bunch skin contact.
 The wine is completely natural, with no additions, no sulphur, no fining agents or acids or yeasts.
 The colour is orange with a cloudy density and has aromas of lemon and apple; a crisp, clean palate ensues, and it is definitely not stinky!

 Try wines from Cullen Margaret River.
 My motto is Cullen anything, especially the chardonnay and cabernets from this producer.
 Cullen is a five-star James Halliday-rated winery, and the winemaker, Vanya Cullen, is the current Australian Winemaker of the Year.
-The family are one of the early pioneers of Margaret River, and the vineyard became certified organic around 2004, but Vanya is a master of her craft going beyond organics and practicing biodynamics for as many years.
+The family are one of the early pioneers of Margaret River.

-Finally, there’s no doubt in my mind that certified organic and biodynamic wines, and many non-certified ones, are superior in quality, clean and healthy while also taking care of the land.
+Finally, there’s no doubt in my mind that certified organic and biodynamic wines, and many non-certified ones, are superior in quality, clean and healthy while also taking care of the land through biodynamic practices.

 In addition, research shows that organic and biodynamic wine has more antioxidants, vitamins, and minerals than conventional wines, as the vines are able to access better nutrition through organic soil management.
 Look out for them; they are on the move!